OSSVerse/OSSVerse/docs/concepts/tech-stack.md

-# Our Tech Stack
+# Tech Stack
-Leverage was built around the [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/) and it uses a stack that includes [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), [Helm](https://helm.sh/) and other tools.
+OSSVerse is built around the [Beckn Protocol](https://aws.amazon.com/architecture/well-architected/) and it uses a stack that includes [Beckn-Onix](https://www.terraform.io/), [BeSecure](https://www.ansible.com/), [BeSLab](https://helm.sh/) and other tools.

-We are also adopters and supporters of Kubernetes and the Cloud Native movement, which should become self-evident as you keep exploring our technology stack.
+We are also adopters and supporters of Open Source and the Cloud Native movement, which should become self-evident as you keep exploring our technology stack.

 ## Why did we choose our tech stack?

-??? info "Why AWS❓"
+??? info "Why Beckn❓"
     Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud platform, offering over 200 fully featured services from data centers globally.
     Millions of customers—including the fastest-growing startups, largest enterprises,